Remember back when you first started your WordPress site?

 - Media replacement – If you want to replace an existing media file, you can use the replace function to overwrite that file while still preserving the same URL.

 - Custom folder covers – You can add cover images to folders to make them easier to recognize.

 - 3 media views – You can view your Media Library in three ways.
 A list, small thumbnails, or big thumbnails.

-- Google Drive and Dropbox Synchronization (ADD-ON) – If you opt for the add-on, you can automatically sync your media library with Google Drive or Dropbox.
+- Google Drive, Amazon S3 and Dropbox Synchronization (ADD-ON) – If you opt for the add-on, you can automatically sync your media library with Google Drive, Amazon S3 or Dropbox.
 This is a huge time-saver and especially helpful if your hosting server has file-size limitations.

 - Import external videos to media library – add videos to your media library from YouTube, Vimeo, and DailyMotion.